 Remembering Maggie Smith: A Timeless Icon of Stage and Screen

-By Jamilla Roxas
+By Jamila Roxas

 “There’s no such thing as an ending; just a place where you leave the story” -Maggie Smith.
 Murriel Donnely, The Second-Best Exotic Marigold Hotel.